bcf513/codeleap-engineering-test/README.md

 # What is this?

-A single test for a job opportunity for frontend junior developer.
+A single test for a job opportunity as frontend junior developer.
 It was made in four days, and was quite a challenge, since some of the tools in this project I've never used before, and had to learn the basics on the fly... but it was worth it!

 ## How it works?